Non-conservation of the valley density and its implications for the observation of the valley Hall effect

-Our results have profound implications for the observation of the VHE~\cite{Lee2016}.
-In a fully gapped time-reversal invariant insulator the undergap valley current is incapable of producing a valley density accumulation on the edge.
-This makes observing the VHE impossible in such systems, unless, e.g., the valley degeneracy is lifted (see, for example, Refs.~\cite{Du2022, D0TC03712E, C9NR03315G}) or carriers are selectively injected into a single valley via circularly polarized light~\cite{Mak_Pump}.
-In these cases, however, an anomalous Hall effect ``in disguise'' is measured.
-This also means that the non-local resistance detection in Refs. \cite{Gorbachev, Sui2015, 10.1063/1.5094456, Shimazaki2015, Rebeca} must have been caused by partially occupied bands or edge states.
+Our results imply that in a (i) time-reversal invariant (ii) fully gapped insulator, as defined above, the undergap valley current cannot produce a valley density accumulation at the edge.
+This holds irrespective of presence/absence of spin-orbit coupling as long as the two conditions above are met and applies equally well to systems based on graphene or transition metal dichalcogenides.
+This makes observing the VHE impossible in such systems unless, e.g., the valley degeneracy is lifted~\cite{Du2022, D0TC03712E, C9NR03315G} or carriers are selectively injected into a single valley~\cite{Mak_Pump}.
+In these cases, an electric (not valley) charge density is detected due to a non-zero net anomalous Hall effect.
+This is distinct from the VHE that was originally discussed in Refs.~\cite{Gorbachev, ZhuEtAl, PhysRevLett.114.256601} and for which the controversy exists.
+Our result also implies that the non-local transport detected in Refs. \cite{Gorbachev, Sui2015, 10.1063/1.5094456, Shimazaki2015, Rebeca} must have been caused by partially occupied bulk or edge bands.

-In metallic systems, which support a Fermi surface, our predictions for the valley density accumulation are quite different from those of the conventional theory which treats the entire bulk valley Hall current as the source of the accumulation.
-In particular, the value of the accumulation depends on the form of the electronic wave functions near the edge.
+In metallic systems, which support a Fermi surface, our predictions are quite different from those of the conventional theory which assumes valley number conservation.
+In particular, in our theory the accumulation depends on the form of the electronic wave functions near the edge.
 The length over which it occurs is not related to the carrier diffusion length as in, e.g., Ref.~\cite{BeconciniPolini}, but reflects the much shorter localization length of edge states, as observed in some experiments \cite{Kawakami}, or the Fermi wavelength of bulk states.
-Perhaps the most important result of this study is that the valley density in the VHE is not simply transported from one edge to the other: it can be simultaneously generated on both edges by processes that involve the electric field in the bulk of the material.
+Perhaps the most important result of this study is that valley density of equal sign can be generated on both edges simultaneously \footnote{Since valley number is closely related to orbital magnetic moment \cite{PhysRevB.103.195309} we expect similar results for orbital magnetization.}.